kubernetes/enhancements/keps/sig-instrumentation/20191115-structured-logging.md

 * `text` for text-based logging format (default)
 * `json` for new JSON format

+Additionally we propose to expose to allow for customization of logging by providing custom implementation.
+Custom logger format can be introduced by implementing [https://github.com/go-logr/logr](https://github.com/go-logr/logr) interface.
+Registering custom implementation within `LoggingConfig` will allow to pick it by via `--logging-format` flag.
+Klog interface was selected as it is already supported by klog.v2 with `SetLogger` method.

 ### Migration / Graduation Criteria

 #### Alpha

 Preparation and migration of selected logs to new logging methods:
-* Support for the new InfoS, WarningS, ErrorS and FatalS method will be implemented in klog and the new version of klog will be released.
+* Support for the new InfoS and ErrorS method will be implemented in klog and the new version of klog will be released.
 * Kubernetes will be upgraded to use the new klog version.
 * Helper methods for producing consistent Kubernetes resource identifiers to be used in logs will be implemented.
 * Most important klog calls will be identified and will be manually migrated from using format based to structured methods.